Old-Daoist/Old-Daoist/README.md

 ### ☁ Closing Reflection

-*“Mastery is not a moment, but the accumulation of quiet effort.”*
+*“Mastery is not a moment, but the accumulation of quiet effort.....yes i meant it”*